apache/incubator-pagespeed-ngx/README.md

 (This assumes you put everything in your home directory; if not, change paths appropriately.
-The only restriction is that the `mod_pagespeed` and `ngx_pagespeed` directories need to have the same parent.)
+The only restriction is that the `mod_pagespeed` and `ngx_pagespeed` directories need to have the same parent so that ngx_pagespeed can find the pagespeed optimization library.)

 ## How to use

-In your nginx.conf, add to the main or server block:
+In your `nginx.conf`, add to the main or server block:

     pagespeed on;
     pagespeed RewriteLevel CoreFilters;